jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

 ```

-Lets see how continue working after upgrade, and restore the workload.
+Let’s take a look at how things continue to work after the upgrade.

-Preparing the backup, it depends on the SNO, and different options on operators and storage.
-I am not covering this on this blog to not make it too dense.
-But you can find the details [here](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/preparing_for_image_based_upgrade/cnf-image-based-upgrade-prep-resources.html).
-And I will focus on how to backup and specific workload.
+When preparing the backup, it depends on the SNO and various options for operators and storage.
+I won’t cover these details in this blog to keep it from becoming too overwhelming, but you can find all the information [here](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/preparing_for_image_based_upgrade/cnf-image-based-upgrade-prep-resources.html).
+Instead, I’ll focus on how to back up and restore a custom workload.

 ```yaml
 apiVersion: velero.io/v1